canonical/charms-reference-architectures/airgapped/aws/README.md

 (If you're using terraform, put it in the variable 'vpn_client_public_key':
 AC2V/LoZwh/I3iXycPd056SefBT0qmM+6cd9uzgcXC0=
 ```
+Copy the key, and do not proceed with the prompts (Do not quit the prompt, we will come back to it in a future step).

-Copy the key, and stop there.
-Open a new terminal tab.
+Now open a new terminal tab.

 ### 4. S3 bucket for terraform state
 Ensure that the previously created bucket for the TF state is well referenced in your `main.tf`